 These men and women in love with their land have a thousand stories to share, including the artisans we invite you to visit, all of them masters preserving the traditions of their people.
 An intriguing aspect of this place is that even if you weren’t born in Casanare, you can become a part of it.
 The fact is that this department often welcomes newcomers, and many have found not only work but also a place to set down roots.
 Our artisans, magnificent representatives of these migrations, will tell you more about this.

+That’s also why Casanare’s cuisine brings together flavors born of proximity — Venezuelan hallacas, Boyacense corn arepas, and Yopal’s own chamezanas made from cassava.
+Or why in these lands you can hear both carranga and joropo music.
 Of course, this description wouldn’t be complete if we didn’t mention the natural wealth of this paradise, where birdwatching, jaguars, deer, and capybaras are part of the landscape.
-Imagine an extensive journey where you’ll encounter all a variety of climates, and along the path we propose, we invite you to visit Yopal, Paz de Ariporo, Tauramena, Aguazul, and Villanueva, all municipalities with a strong artisanal tradition.
-In their surroundings, you’ll discover many incredible cultural and ecotourism plans.
+Imagine an extensive journey where you’ll encounter all a variety of climates, and along the path we propose.
+We invite you to travel through Yopal, head north to Paz de Ariporo and Hato Corozal, then circle south to visit Orocué, Aguazul, Tauramena, Monterrey, and Villanueva — all towns with a strong artisan tradition and surrounded by amazing cultural and ecotourism experiences.
 Travel to Casanare; it will be an unforgettable trip.

 Schedule the visit in advance with the artisans.